-The 2021 Bonds are to be issued in accordance with the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44 b of the Consolidated Laws of the State of New York, as amended (the "Act"), and pursuant to a resolution entitled "Multi-Family Housing Revenue Bonds Bond Resolution" adopted by the Members of the Corporation on July 27, 1993, as amended from time to time (the "General Resolution"), a supplemental resolution for the 2021 Series F-1 Bonds and the 2021 Series F-2 Bonds entitled "Three Hundred Twenty-Second Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series F-1 and 2021 Series F-2" (the "2021 Series F-1/F-2 Supplemental Resolution") adopted by the Members of the Corporation on June 2, 2021, and a supplemental resolution for the 2021 Series F-3 Bonds entitled "Three Hundred Twenty-Third Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series F-3" (the "2021 Series F-3 Supplemental Resolution" and, together with the 2021 Series F-1/F-2 Supplemental Resolution, the "2021 Supplemental Resolutions") adopted by the Members of the Corporation on June 2, 2021.
+The 2021 Bonds are to be issued in accordance with the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44 b of the Consolidated Laws of the State of New York, as amended (the "Act"), and pursuant to a resolution entitled "Multi-Family Housing Revenue Bonds Bond Resolution" adopted by the Members of the Corporation on July 27, 1993, as amended from time to time (the "General Resolution"), a supplemental resolution for the 2021 Series K-1 Bonds and the 2021 Series K-2 Bonds entitled "Three Hundred Thirtieth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series K-1 and 2021 Series K-2" (the "2021 Series K-1/K-2 Supplemental Resolution"), a supplemental resolution for the 2021 Series K-3 Bonds entitled "Three Hundred Thirty-First Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series K-3" (the "2021 Series K-3 Supplemental Resolution") and a supplemental resolution for the 2021 Series L Bonds entitled "Three Hundred Thirty-Second Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series L" (the "2021 Series L Supplemental Resolution" and, collectively with the 2021 Series K-1/K-2 Supplemental Resolution and the 2021 Series K-3 Supplemental Resolution, the "2021 Supplemental Resolutions"), each adopted by the Members of the Corporation on November 30, 2021.
 The General Resolution and the 2021 Supplemental Resolutions are referred to herein, collectively, as the "Resolutions."
 Part II of this Official Statement sets forth additional information concerning the Corporation, the Act, the Program (as such term is defined below) and the Bonds Outstanding.

 Pursuant to the General Resolution (except as otherwise expressly provided therein or in a Supplemental Resolution authorizing a series of bonds), all bonds issued thereunder are equally and ratably secured by the Revenues and assets pledged thereunder.
 All bonds issued or to be issued under the General Resolution, including the 2021 Bonds, are herein referred to as the "Bonds."
 Under the General Resolution, the Corporation may issue Bonds to finance any corporate purpose for which Bonds may be issued under the Act or any other applicable law hereafter enacted.
 The activities of the Corporation undertaken pursuant to the General Resolution are hereinafter referred to as the "Program."
-Under the Program, to date, the

-Corporation has issued Bonds to finance Mortgage Loans for privately owned multi-family rental housing for low and moderate income tenants.
+Under the Program, to date, the Corporation has issued Bonds to finance Mortgage Loans for privately owned multi-family rental housing for low and moderate income tenants.
 Multi-family housing developments financed by the Corporation under the Program are referred to herein individually as a "Development" or a "Project" and, collectively, as the "Developments" or the "Projects."